adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Note: if you have a repeated *component* within a module, then searching might yield several results within 1 file.
 That is, a module would typically live in a single template.

-## Because reuse breaks semantics.

-If you strive to reuse the bits inbetween the curly braces to create "atomic" class names, then you encounter all the problems stated in the chapter about [Semantics](/chapters/semantics/).
-Read that chapter now, if you haven't already.

 ## Because reuse causes bloat.

 If you attempt to reuse every single *rule* you'll end up with classes such as: `red`, `clearfix`, `pull-left`, `grid` which leads to HTML bloat: